Skip to main content

 You may feel a persistent sense of fatigue, a subtle shift in your mood, or a frustrating plateau in your physical goals.
 These experiences are common, yet they are frequently addressed with generalized advice that overlooks the intricate, personal nature of your body’s internal systems.

 This framework, while legal in nature, opens a profound conversation about what it truly means to design a system that supports health.
-A program is considered if it has a legitimate chance of improving health and is not a subterfuge for discrimination.
+A program is considered reasonably designed if it has a legitimate chance of improving health and is not a subterfuge for discrimination.
 It must be more than a data-collection exercise; it must provide genuine, usable feedback to the individual.

 This legal standard, however, can be viewed through a more intimate, biological lens.
 A program that is “reasonably designed” from a physiological standpoint is one that acknowledges your unique endocrine and metabolic reality.
 Your hormonal signature is as unique as your fingerprint.

 It dictates how you respond to stress, how you metabolize energy, and how you feel from one day to the next.
-Therefore, a fails to account for this individuality, that applies the same metrics and expectations to a 48-year-old woman in perimenopause as it does to a 25-year-old man, falls short of being truly “reasonable.”
+Therefore, a wellness program that fails to account for this individuality, that applies the same metrics and expectations to a 48-year-old woman in perimenopause as it does to a 25-year-old man, falls short of being truly “reasonable.”
 The core principle is that a program should not be overly burdensome.

 From a clinical perspective, a burdensome program is one that creates stress by holding you to an arbitrary standard your biology cannot meet, leading to a cycle of frustration and disengagement.